 Study abroad and study away courses are normally assigned the numbers COMM 2985 or 2995.
-Students can complete up to 3 COMM 2985 or 2995 courses toward their COMM elective requirements.
+Students can complete up to 3 COMM 2985 or 2995 courses toward their COMM major.

 Students with a 3.5 or higher cumulative GPA can elect to enroll in the yearlong 2 CU senior thesis course sequence, COMM 4797 and COMM 4997.

-Only 1 of the 3 non-COMM elective courses may be at the introductory level.
-1 of the 3 non-COMM elective courses must be related to the student’s Communication major, but is not required to be related to the student's concentration, and must be pre-approved by a member of the Communication Undergraduate Advising Team.
+At least 2 of the 3 non-COMM elective courses must be related to the student's concentration.
+1 of the 3 non-COMM elective courses must be related to the General Communication major but is not required to be related to the student's concentration.

 Additional COMM courses may be substituted for non-COMM electives.

 All non-COMM elective courses must be pre-approved by the Comm Undergraduate Studies Program.